 In line with this philosophy, in connection with entering into, and pursuant to the terms of, the Rawlinson Employment Agreement, Mr. Rawlinson was entitled to two upfront equity awards.
 In August 2021, Mr. Rawlinson received a grant of options to purchase 1,185,053 QRTEA shares with an exercise price of \$10.50, which vest 50% on each of December 31, 2023 and December 31, 2024 (the 2021 Rawlinson Term Options).
 Such options expire on the seventh anniversary of the grant date.
-Also in August 2021, Mr. Rawlinson received a grant of 508,865 QRTEA RSUs of which 13% vested on December 10, 2021 and 29% will vest on each of December 10, 2022, December 10, 2023 and December 10, 2024 (the 2021 Rawlinson Term RSUs).
+Also in August 2021, Mr. Rawlinson received a grant of 508,865 QRTEA RSUs of which 13% vested on December 10, 2021, 29% vested on December 10, 2022 and 29% will vest on each of December 10, 2023 and December 10, 2024 (the 2021 Rawlinson Term RSUs).
 See the "Grants of Plan-Based Awards" and the "Outstanding Equity Awards at Fiscal Year-End" tables below for more information about the 2021 Rawlinson Term Options and 2021 Rawlinson Term RSUs.

 Messrs.
 Wendling and Rosenthaler and Ms. Wilm each received a multiyear stock option award in December 2020 (the 2020 NEO Multiyear Options), which equaled, for Messrs.
 Wendling and Rosenthaler, the value of the annual grants that were expected to be granted to each for the period from January 1, 2021 through December 31, 2023, and for Ms. Wilm, a top up in value over grants already made for the same period to reflect the increased responsibilities associated with her new role beginning in 2021 of Chief Administrative Officer.
+One-half of each named executive officer's 2020 NEO Multiyear Options vested on December 10, 2022 and the remaining one-half will vest on December 10, 2023.
 See the "Outstanding Equity Awards at Fiscal Year-End" table below for more information about the 2020 NEO Multiyear Options.